-Adding to the collaborative affordances of this interface, a user can select two different images of the codex page, one in standard light and one in raking light.
+Adding to the high surface are of this web Sinaiticus interface, a user can select two different images of the codex page, one in standard light and one in raking light.
 Both images show the identical page of the manuscript, but with different lighting used during the digitization process.
 Raking light is a common approach in manuscript and art digitization that photographs artifacts with a low angle of light glancing off the surface of the artifact, which helps highlight physical features.
 The choice of lighting provides the user another locus of participation in constructing the interface.
 In one sense, providing two different lighting perspectives provides a higher surface area than only having a single image to work with.
 Any limited and static number of snapshots of the codex page affords a lower surface area interface than the many different perspectives and lighting options available when handling the parchment manuscript in the dynamics of a lighted room.
 When handling the parchment manuscript, a user could pick up the manuscript and get different angles of light or carry the manuscript to another room with higher or lower light, so perspectives are not limited by the fixed snapshot in time provided by photography.

-Yet, the intentionality of the angular exposure of raking light affords different points of contact between the user and the image of the manuscript in this web interface, particularly related to the “surface” of the page.
-This makes the Sinaiticus web interface higher surface area than a typical print facsimile, which only provides a single image of each page with fixed lighting and size.
+Although holding a codex in the room theoretically affords unlimited lighting options, most users of books simply choose one spot to read with one particular angle of lighting.
+The intentionality of the angular exposure of raking light affords different points of contact between the user and the image of the manuscript in this web interface, particularly related to the “surface” of the page.
+Raking light can reveal to the user markings from the binding process, blemishes in the skin of the animals used to make the parchment, and erasure marks.
+This makes the Sinaiticus web interface higher surface area than the typical use of a codex interface a typical print facsimile, which only provides a single view of each page with fixed lighting and size.